Chillicothe, Ohio minor league baseball history: History

-In their final season of play, the 1916 Chillicothe Babes rejoined the Ohio State League during the season.
+In their final season of play, the 1916 Chillicothe Babes briefly rejoined the Ohio State League during the season.
 On July 13, 1916, the Charleston Senators franchise relocated to Chillicothe with a record of 24–34.
 On July 18, 1916, the Ohio State League folded.
-After compiling a record of 5–1 based in Chillicothe, the Charleston/Chillicothe team ended the season in 3rd place with an overall record of 29–35.
-Playing under manager Watt Powell in both locations, the combined team finished 17.0 games behind the 1st place Portsmouth Truckers in the final Standings.
+After compiling a record of 5–1 based in Chillicothe, the Charleston/Chillicothe team ended the season in third place with an overall record of 29–35.
+Playing under manager Watt Powell in both locations, the combined team finished 17.0 games behind the first place Portsmouth Truckers in the final Standings.
 The Ohio State did not return to play in the 1917 season.

 Chillicothe, Ohio next hosted minor league baseball in 1993, when the Chillicothe Paints franchise began play as members of the Independent level Frontier League.

 The ballpark

 The Chillicothe minor league teams reportedly played 1910 to 1916 home games at Arch Street Park.
 The ballpark was noted to have been located off of Arch Street, near Allen Avenue & Vine, Chillicothe, Ohio.
 References indicate the ballpark of 1910 was called "League Park" and burned to the ground on opening day of May 5, 1910, with the team moving home games in 1910 to the "Kite Track."
 The League Park ballpark was rebuilt for the 1911 season at a cost of $5,000.
 The ballpark location later became Herrnstein Field and eventually the Obadiah Harris & Family Athletic Complex.